tapashazra2345-netizen/RX-SPAMMER-S16./README.md

         if getgenv().Running and #messages > 0 then
             local msg = messages[msgIndex]
             if msg and msg ~= "" then
-                -- Build the final message (with prefix count and target) local cnt = getgenv().Count + math.random(-5, 5)
+                local cnt = getgenv().Count + math.random(-5, 5)
                 if cnt < 1 then cnt = 1 end
                 local finalMsg = string.rep(getgenv().Prefix, cnt) .. " " ..
                                 (getgenv().Target ~= "" and "[" .. getgenv().Target .. "] " or "") .. msg
                 sendMsg(finalMsg)
-                -- Move to next message
                 msgIndex = (msgIndex % #messages) + 1
             end
         end
-        -- Always wait exactly the set delay (no randomness) task.wait(getgenv().Delay)
+        task.wait(getgenv().Delay)
     end
 end)